-Mountain driving can be dangerous for anyone, especially for a truck driver carrying tons of freight.
-Looking at the mountains in the distance can be a pretty sight, but driving through them can be hellish.
-Whether you’re a new truck driver or have years of experience, these tips could be life-saving.
+Mountain driving can be dangerous for anyone, especially for a truck driver carrying a ton or two of freight.
+A slip up on a slick road can leave you wrecked, raw or ruined.
+Looking at the mountains in the distance can be a pretty sight on vacation, but driving through them (let’s face it) they can be hellish.
+Whether you’re just a “kid” or a full-blow big rig billy goat, these mountain driving tips really could be life-saving.

 This is smart for any trucker driving in any terrain.
 Make sure that your truck is in prime condition before you begin traveling to avoid possible issues.
-Check the brakes, tires, fluid levels, and make sure there aren’t any leaks.
+You want to maintain your semi, so check the brakes, tires, fluid levels, and make sure there aren’t any leaks.
 Also, inspect your tire chains even if you don’t anticipate using them, and always carry an extra set.

 It’s not uncommon for truck drivers to experience sudden blizzards, storms, fogs, or multi-vehicle crashes while mountain driving.
 Some of these situations can leave you stranded for a long period, sometimes 24 hours or more.
 If this would happen and you have a full tank of gas, you’ll be able to have electricity and heat for many hours.

 Once you make it up to the top and are getting ready for the descent, see if there’s an area to pull over.
 Re-check everything, especially the brakes and tires, before you begin the downhill journey.
 Doing so can help catch any problems that may occur and allow you to properly prepare.
-This will also help to give your brakes a chance to cool down.
+This will also help to give your brakes a chance to cool down and feed your inner beast!

 Seriously, take your time.
 You can take it slow as many times as you want, but you can only take it too fast once.
 Experienced truckers suggest going 5 mph below the suggested speed limit to ensure safety for you, passengers, and other drivers on the road.
 Speaking of other drivers, let them pass you.
 The mountains are not the place for a race, so let them go peacefully and pay attention to what you’re doing – not them.